nickbelling/PocketPalsDirector/README.md

 ## TODO

 - Database:
-    - Update `<game-selector>` to enable adding a new game from within it
     - Investigate enabling image export of games at different aspect ratios
 - Documentation
 - Unit tests